JamesWoolfenden/terraform-aws-cloudwatch-s3/README.md

 }
 ```

-The see folder example/examplea for a worked example.
+Then see folder "example/examplea" for a worked example.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements